Polynomial Curve Systems are Exponentially Decaying: The thick-thin decomposition

-We say two barrier lakes are $\emph{entangled}$ with each other if the boundary of one lake passes through the barrier of the other.
-The following lemma says, in some sense, two $\epsilon$-barrier lakes, are either disjoint with each other, or nested with each other. \begin{lema} Let $A$ be an $\epsilon$-barrier lake and let $M(A)$ denote the set of $\epsilon$-barrier lakes $B$ which entangle with $A$.
-Then \end{lema} \begin{proof} Let $B$ be an $\epsilon$-barrier lake which entangled with $A$.
-Then there are two possibilities.
-In the first possibility, $\partial B$ intersects the barrier of $A$.
-Since $\partial B$ intersects $L$ at most $C_0$ points and since the barrier of $A$ has at most $\epsilon N(C, L)$ intersection points of $C$ and $L$, the number of such $B$ is not more than $C_0 \epsilon N(C, L)$.
-In the second possibility, $\partial A$ intersects the barrier of $B$.
-For the same reason, the number of such $B$ is not more than $C_0 \epsilon N(C, L)$.
-This implies the lemma. \end{proof}
+Recall an $\epsilon$-barrier lake is bounded by the barrier and the quick return $F(S)$.
+We say two barrier lakes are \emph{entangled} with each other if the quick return of one lake passes through the barrier of the other.
+The following lemma says, in some sense, that two $\epsilon$-barrier lakes are either disjoint from each other or nested with each other.

+\begin{lema} Let $A$ be an $\epsilon$-barrier lake and let $M(A)$ denote the set of $\epsilon$-barrier lakes $B$ that entangle with $A$.
+Then